ArcaneArts/arcane_jaspr/arcane_jaspr_codex/arcane_codex_web/content/docs/concepts/theming.md

 ## Using CSS Variables in Styles

-You can reference these variables in your `ArcaneStyleData`:
+Reference these variables in your `ArcaneStyleData`:

 ```dart
 ArcaneDiv(